Austin Corona is a research assistant for Fikra Forum and a 2020 graduate of Georgetown's School of Foreign Service.

 Failed international cooperation and an increase in dam construction is threatening Iraq's security.

 Dams are a contentious issue in the Middle East.
 Perhaps most visible is the question of Ethiopia’s Renaissance Dam at the headwaters of the Nile, which Egypt has stated is an existential threat to its water supply.
-Yet the question of dams and their impact on downstream regions is also a vital one in Iraq and Iran, where the Tigris, Euphrates, and their tributaries shape much of agricultural life in an otherwise arid environment.
+Yet the question of dams and their impact on downstream regions is also a vital one in Iraq and Iran, where the Tigris and its tributaries are an economic lifeline in an arid region.

 Iraq already faces water scarcity as a major threat to its population; beyond recent drinking water crises in regions of southern Iraq around Basra, the country is facing reduced water access due to upstream damming in Iran, Syria, and Turkey.
-Water shortages are further aggravated by the steepening effects of climate change and desertification across the country: the UN Environment Program reported in 2018 that Iraq was losing around 25,000 hectares of arable land annually.
+The steepening effects of climate change and desertification have further aggravated water shortages across the country: the UN Environment Program reported in 2018 that Iraq was losing around 25,000 hectares of arable land annually.

 Turkey, now roughly fifty years into its GAP dam-building project—which includes 22 dams and 19 power plants—has just begun power production from its newly constructed Ilisu Dam.
-This will make the new dam one of the largest in the country and will give the Turkish government significant control over water flows in the Tigris.
+The new dam is one of the largest in the country and will give the Turkish government significant control over water flows in the Tigris.
 Dams on the Euphrates in Syria and Turkey also pose a threat to Iraq’s water security.

 Depleted flows in the Sirwan are now affecting over8,000 acres of farmland in the Sulaymaniyah Governorate alone.
 Aside from irrigation, it is possible that drinking water in towns like Qalat Daza and Raniyah in Sulaymaniyah Province will be threatened.
 According to the Darbandikhan Dam and Reservoir’s director in the KRI, around two million people rely on the two rivers in the Sulaymaniyah and Diyala governorates.